Skip to main content

 Any time a review and update are completed, though, the school board should be briefed on any revisions and should sign off on the new plan.
 This helps ensure key stakeholders are kept updated on the latest plan protocols.

-In terms of training, drills should be conducted at the school level multiple times per year and include a variety of training types, including evacuations, lockdowns and weather emergencies.
+In terms of training, drills should be conducted at the school level multiple times per year and include a variety of training types, including evacuations, lockdowns, and weather emergencies.
 Once per year, schools should complete tabletop exercises and full-scale event exercises—including reunification—with district personnel and first responders.
 Representatives from most agencies and districts who would respond to a large-scale incident should be included in such exercises.

 StrataSite emergency preparedness planning tool